 Violence and corruption in Central America, particularly in the Northern Triangle countries, is causing a wave of outward migration.
-The Trump administration’s restrictive measures and pressure on regional governments did nothing to address the root causes of the problem, which the Biden administration has now pledged to tackle.
+Since taking office, the Biden administration has pledged to tackle the root causes of the problem, which the Trump administration’s restrictive measures and pressure on regional governments did nothing to address.
 Meanwhile, efforts at reform across the region face opposition from entrenched interests that benefit from the status quo.

 There is no silver bullet for solving the humanitarian challenge on display in the Darien Gap, which thousands of migrants pass through daily.
 But any solution must involve creating sustainable economic opportunities for residents of border towns, so they are not drawn into the lucrative business of human smuggling.